Basic Military Officer Qualification: The course

 Basic training provides the knowledge that is common to all military occupations and fields of the Canadian Forces, and "develops a military state of mind and behaviour, the mental and physical endurance and the combat skills necessary for the profession of arms."
-The training is considered physically, mentally and morally demanding and founded on the fundamental values of the Canadian Forces: Duty, Loyalty, Integrity and Courage.
-The Basic Military Officer Qualification is required for all officer candidates of the Canadian Army, Royal Canadian Air Force and the Royal Canadian Navy, regardless of military role or occupation.
+The training is considered physically, mentally and morally demanding and founded on the fundamental values of the Canadian Forces: duty, loyalty, integrity and courage.
+The Basic Military Officer Qualification is required for all officer candidates of the Canadian Armed Forces, regardless of military role or occupation.

 The course is designed to teach the core skills and necessary knowledge to succeed in a military environment.
 It puts officer candidates through significant physical and mental strain, with the goal of instilling a sense of teamwork and cohesion, good working habits, physical and mental tenacity, confidence, military skills, and discipline.
 Apart from the physical demands, the adjustment to military discipline and lifestyle is often the most difficult aspect of recruit training and may be the most demanding experience for many candidates.

-Training is usually conducted with 60 candidates in a platoon, under a Warrant Officer, and reporting to a Captain who acts as platoon commander.
-The platoon commander will not normally have much contact with the candidates except for instruction on leadership and battle procedure.
-Courses are delivered in 4 sections, commanded by a sergeant or a master corporal.
+Training is usually conducted with 60 candidates in a platoon, under a warrant officer, and reporting to a captain who acts as platoon commander.
+The platoon commander does not normally have much contact with the candidates except for instruction on leadership and battle procedure.
+Courses are delivered in four sections, commanded by a sergeant or a master corporal.
 The course is often staffed by combat arms soldiers, but can be taught by NCOs of any trade or field.

 Compared to the Basic Military Qualification course for recruits, the Basic Military Officer Qualification course is more academic with 62% of training and evaluations being classrooms based, 25% conducted in the field and 13% being fitness based.
 Candidates are put in charge of their peers almost immediately after their leadership assessment in week 2 and are expected to resolve issues on their own without staff intervention.
-Candidates are also held accountable for their peers and subordinates failures from day one as it is as much a training course as a selection course to determine which candidates are fit to lead sailors, soldiers, and airmen in the Canadian Forces.
+Candidates are also held accountable for their peers and subordinates' failures from day one, as it is as much a training course as a selection course to determine which candidates are fit to lead sailors, soldiers, and airmen in the Canadian Forces.